witheve/docs/v0.3/handbook/libraries/stdlib.md

 <table class="libitem">
   <tr>
     <td colspan="2">
-      <b>string/index-of</b> - Returns the position of the first occurrence of a specified value in a string
+      <b>string/index-of</b> - returns the position of the first occurrence of a specified value in a string
     </td>
   </tr>